apacdev/mscs-storage-cluster/extensions/README.md

 Installs PowerShell 7 and necessary roles and features for either a domain controller or a node in a Windows Failover Cluster.
 Logs events to the Windows event log and catches any exceptions that occur.

 # Parameters
+- ResrourceGroupName: Specifies a Azure Resource Group for it to register cluster node VMs
 - VmRole: Specifies the role of the virtual machine (domain, domaincontroller, or dc for a domain controller; anything else for a node).
 - AdminName: Specifies the name of the administrator account for the domain.
 - AdminPass: Specifies the password for the administrator account.